lexatlas/lexatlas.github.io/index.md

 ![logos](/img/logos.png)
-**Note: This current website is a placeholder for the site that is expected to be launched in 2021.
-Updates to follow.**
+**Note: This website is a placeholder for the site that is expected to be launched in 2021.**

 Planned Deliverables: [Compendium](#the-lac19-compendium) / [Database](#the-lac19-database) / [Final Report](#the-lac19-final-report)